garrettbland/garrettbland.com/src/site/projects/work-hays.md

 -   Clunky backend to for employers to manage jobs
 -   Key missing features like ability to simply renew a job

-Myself, being an inspiring entrepreneur, finally saw this as an opportunity.
-I had the knowledge to build something like this, and was completely achievable.
+Myself, being an inspiring entrepreneur, and my business partner finally saw this opportunity.
+We had the knowledge to build something like this, and was completely achievable.
 Only problem, was that the current jobs site was used by everyone and had a well known name in our community.

 ### Idea Validation